ncomputers/zi100/README.md

 ## Features

+Face recognition functionality has been removed; the system now focuses on person counting and PPE checks.

 - **Multiple camera sources**: Add HTTP or RTSP cameras via the settings page.
 - **Person counting and PPE checks**: YOLOv8 is used for person detection and, when enabled, for verifying required PPE.
 - **Counting and alerts**: Tracks entries/exits and can send email alerts based on customizable rules.